akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The table before them was not the usual groaning board of Westminster, but it was honest.
 Roasted birds—not Goosie—sat on a wooden platter, its skin crisped to gold, surrounded by leeks and parsnips from the hall’s own garden.
 Fresh loaves, still warm from the hearth, gave off a smell of rye and honey.
 A pitcher of small ale, brewed by Beatrice’s own hand, stood beside a flagon of the King’s own wine – a gift from the royal stores, which Harold had opened only after Henry insisted.
 For sweet, there were honey cakes spiced with ginger, and a bowl of early winter apples, wrinkled but sharp.

-Matilda leaned toward Beatrice.
+Matilda leaned towards Beatrice.
 “You made the ale yourself?”

 Beatrice nodded, her cheeks warm.
 “Yes, Your Grace.”